linasc3-ai/rave-documentation/02-installation.md

 Please press the `RETURN` or `ENTER` key to continue.

-<font size="4">**STEP 2: Add command `brew` to system search path**</font>
+<span class="font-5 underline strong">[STEP 2: Add command "brew" to system search path]</span>

 The terminal commands used to add homebrew to the path depend on your computer's CPU chip.
 Copy and paste the appropriate command lines into the terminal based on your computer's chip type.
+If you don't know the CPU type, click the `` icon on the top-right, and choose `About This Mac`.

 * **For M1 Chips**
 ```sh